1 Day of Serendipity in Syracuse at Minareto Siracusa

 Slide-on Sandals

-the rocky nature of Ortigia means you can stroll around in slide-on sandals without sand getting stuck in your shoe
+rocky Ortigia allows you to stroll around in slide-on sandals without sand getting stuck in your shoes

 Stylish Sunnies